Walker, Knicks hang on, deal Bulls first loss 104-103

 Knicks: C Nerlens Noel, who hasn’t played this season because of knee and hamstring injuries, remained out.

-Bulls: Coach Billy Donovan acknowledged before the game that LaVine would have to deal with discomfort from his thumb, but the team’s medical staff didn’t recommend that the All-Star guard sit out. … Williams left the game with a wrist injury.
+Bulls: Coach Billy Donovan acknowledged before the game that LaVine would have to deal with discomfort from his thumb, but the team’s medical staff didn’t recommend that the All-Star guard sit out. … LaVine said playing with the injury ”wasn’t pleasant, but it’s doable.”
+He said it limited his ability to dribble and make certain moves. ”I’ve just got to find ways to manage it.
+It’s like a Grade 2 ankle sprain.
+It’s going to takes some time.” … Williams left the game with a wrist injury.

 UP NEXT